 Safety is our top priority—since product launch in 1997, there has never been a confirmed case of virus or prion transmission with ALPHANATE

-The manufacturing process for ALPHANATE demonstrates the ability to eliminate and inactivate a wide panel of viruses.
+The manufacturing process for ALPHANATE demonstrates the capacity to eliminate and inactivate a wide panel of viruses.

 Total virus-reduction capacity for combined elimination steps1